PSAppDeployToolkit/PSAppDeployToolkit/docs/Start-ADTProcess.md

 ```

 ### -Parameters
-Arguments to be passed to the executable
+Arguments to be passed to the executable.

 ```yaml
 Type: String[]